Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 ## Overload resolution

+### Glossary

+`type(e)`
+~ [Type][Type system] of expression `e`

+### Intro

 Kotlin supports _callable overloading_, that is, the ability for several callables (functions or function-like properties) with the same name to coexist in the same scope, with the compiler picking the most suitable one when such a callable is called.
 This section describes *overload resolution process* in detail.

-### Intro

 Unlike other object-oriented languages, Kotlin does not have only regular class methods, but also top-level functions, local functions, extension functions and function-like values, which complicate the overload resolution process quite a bit.
 Additionally, Kotlin has infix functions, operator and property overloading, which add their own specifics to this process.